devopology/metrics-exposition-plugin/README.md

 ## Contributing

-The project uses a modified Github Flow branching model

-- branch `main` contains the latest release
-- branch `development` contains the next release

 __PRs__

 - fork the repository
-- create a branch off of the `development` branch
+- create a branch off of the `main` branch
 - make your changes, test, etc.
 - squash your commits
-- create a PR targeting the upstream `development` branch
+- create a PR targeting the upstream `main` branch

-## Releases

-Releases are created via a PR from the upstream `development` branch to the upstream `main` branch

 ## References